eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1e.
-The specified class tag is not assigned to the student.
+The provided date fails validation.

     * 1e1.
-Tuto shows an error message indicating class tag not assigned to student.

-      Use case ends.

-* 1f.
-The provided date fails validation.

-    * 1f1.
 The date does not correspond to a real calendar day (e.g. 30th February).

-        * 1f1a.
+        * 1e1a.
 Tuto shows an error message indicating invalid date.

           Use case ends.

-* 1g.
+* 1f.
 A performance note does not exist for the same student on the same date for the same class.

-    * 1h1.
+    * 1f1.
 Tuto shows an error message.

       Use case ends.